What Is Debt Service Coverage Ratio (DSCR)?

-Debt Service Coverage Ratios (DSCR) is a ratio to measure a company’s ability to service its short- and long-term debt.
+Debt Service Coverage Ratio (DSCR) is a ratio to measure a company’s ability to service its short- and long-term debt.

 It is a measure of how many times a company’s operating income can cover its debt obligations.